 The Shala offers a wide range of classes for all levels.
 Each of our instructors offers variations for both beginners and seasoned yoga students.
 No matter what level you are at, we will help you attain your goals and met your expectations.

 We humbly ask that students arrive to class at least 10 minutes early to register and get signed in and settled into your practice.
 Students arriving late will be asked not to disturb a class already in session.
 Thank you for helping us maintain a sacred space for our practices to flourish.
 We do reserve the right to change instructors or classes at any time.
 The most updated class listing & instructor can always be found on our Online Schedule.
 Thank you.

-Dharma Yoga – Yogi Surya Om & Danielle
+- with Yogi Surya Om and Danielle Grey

 Ashtanga yoga is a system of yoga transmitted to the modern world by Sri K. Pattabhi Jois (1915-2009).
 This method of yoga involves synchronizing the breath with a progressive series of postures—a process producing intense internal heat and a profuse, purifying sweat that detoxifies muscles and organs.
 The result is improved circulation, a light and strong body, and a calm mind.

 - Ritta Thrall and Friends

 Come rejuvenate your mind, body and spirit with the rich, pure, vibrant sounds and vibrations of the Singing Crystal Bowls.
 Let these powerful alchemical tools dissolve deep rooted blocks that become layered over time and rebalance the chakra centers.
 Singing Crystal Bowls reduce stress and tension, creating a relaxed state of mind, allowing the body to begin self-generative healing.
 Join us for a Sound Journey into a deep meditative state for complete relaxation.